 - The Yu-Gi-Oh! field spell Venom Swamp is a lovely place to visit, especially when you consider the native inhabitants.
 And don't forget to pay a visit to the royals!

-- The Yozi Metagaos in Exalted.
+- The Yozi Metagaos.
 His entire body is a swamp, and he's fond of snacking on anything that enters him.
-And when we say anything, we mean anything - he eats mortals, demons, time, space, identity, himself...
-If you manage to survive a trip through him, you'll probably wish you hadn't, because you'll be infected with numerous diseases that will turn you into an outgrowth of Metagaos.
+And when we say anything, we mean anything — he eats mortals, demons, time, space, identity, himself... if you manage to survive a trip through him, you'll probably wish you hadn't, because you'll be infected with numerous diseases that will turn you into an outgrowth of Metagaos.

-- In Dungeons & Dragons, swamps are the traditional home of black dragons, generally regarded as the most sinister and malicious of all dragon breeds.
+- Swamps are the traditional home of black dragons, generally regarded as the most sinister and malicious of all dragon breeds.
 Other inhabitants include the evil frog-like bullywugs and the more neutral (but still aggressive) lizardfolk.

-- Nan Zhong In the Dynasty Warriors series has a poison swamp somwhere which can drain you health quickly...
+- Nan Zhong In the Dynasty Warriors series has a poison swamp somewhere which can drain you health quickly...

 - In ZanZarah: The Hidden Portal, there's a swamp village called "Dunmore" and there's also "The Misty Swamp".